 Research results

-A total of 131 transplant candidates were included in the study, 70.9% male.
+A total of 131 transplant candidates were included in the study, with 70.9% being male.
 The average age was 53.27 years ± 12.71 years.
 None of the tested patients had detectable B19V DNA and IgM, while IgG seroprevalence was 77.1%.
 There was no difference in seropositivity between males and females (76.3% vs 78.9%).
 According to age, the seroprevalence was 66.7% in those under 30 years, 80.4% in those aged 30-59 years, and 78.1% in patients over 60.
 The seroprevalence did not differ significantly among different organ recipients, with 77.8%, 80.6%, and 50% for liver, kidney, and simultaneous pancreas-kidney transplant, respectively.
 There was no association between immunosuppression prior to transplantation and B19V IgG seropositivity.

 Research conclusions